mParticle/docs/src/pages/integrations/nami-ml/feed/index.md

 ## Enable the Integration

-1. Create a feed configuration in mParticle to produce API key/secret values.
+1. Select the Nami ML integration from the directory and add the **Feed** integration.
+The Nami ML Feed supports "act as" functionality, which means it acts like an input from your iOS or Android app and is forwarded to partners as such.
+If you want to use the feed for both iOS and Android, you will need to create two configurations.
+When you select an 'act as' platform and name the configuration, you will receive an API key and secret.
+Save these for the next step.
-2. Provide these credentials to your Nami ML Account Rep.
+2. Provide these credentials to your Nami ML Account Rep and inform them of which platform (if any) the credentials are intended for.
 3. With your Nami ML Account Rep, determine which Nami ML identity type to map to mParticle's Customer ID to ensure your Nami ML data is connected to the right user profiles.
 Nami ML will also send `namiml_user_id` as a Partner Identity.
 <!-- 2.
 In the Nami ML Control Center, enter your mParticle credentials. -->
 <!-- 3.
 In the Nami ML Control Center, map the appropriate Nami ML identity type to mParticle's Customer ID identifier.
 Nami ML will also send namiml_user_id as a Partner Identity. -->